Fundamental Analysis of Commodities

 Supply of Commodities

 Many factors impact the supply of commodities like weather, the total amount of acres planted, production strikes, crop diseases, and technology.
-The main thing to remember when using fundamental analysis is that high prices for commodities will lead to an increase in production, as it is more profitable to produce commodities when prices are higher.
+The main thing to remember when using fundamental analysis is that high prices for commodities will lead to an increase in production.
+Everyone wants to make a profit, so, it is more profitable to produce a given commodity when prices are higher.
 As you might expect, demand will typically drop as prices move higher.
+If demand falls enough it will put downward pressure on the price.

 Demand for Commodities